 The sunsets in Boracay are especially beautiful, and nighttime sailing tours have become one of the most popular activities on the island.
 If you’re feeling adventurous, you can even opt to search for one of the island’s hidden beaches.
 My favorite offers dinner on a disappearing beach that only reveals itself during low tide.
 It’s an experience you won’t ever forget!
 I highly recommend Boracay to anyone looking for a cheap but beautiful place to visit for solo travel in Southeast Asia.

-Liked this post?
+Liked these Asia solo getaways?
 Maybe your friends will too.
+Pin it here.